ACI Chapter Guide

 - Maintaining a file with all pertinent information on previous chapter activities to be passed on to incoming chapter Secretaries.

 The chapter Treasurer is the custodian of the chapter funds and is the principal disbursing agent.
 He or she should insist on chapter Board authorization of all expenditures and monitor authority for financial commitments.

 The chapter Treasurer handles all chapter banking operations, ensures that necessary bank signatures are on file annually, and reports to the chapter Board on chapter finances.
 He or she should be bonded in an amount enough to cover the chapter’s average funds and premiums should be paid by the chapter.

 In taking over his or her duties, the chapter Treasurer should insist on a complete accounting of chapter funds.
 At every year-end, the chapter Treasurer must cooperate with the Finance/Audit Committee in the preparation of the audit report for the chapter Board.
 This process may vary depending on the details provided in each chapters’ bylaws.

 - Assisting in managing ticket sales for meetings and other functions.

-The chapter Secretary and Treasurer (or Secretary/Treasurer) must work closely with the chapter President at all times.
+The chapter Secretary and Treasurer (or Secretary/Treasurer) must always work closely with the chapter’s President.

 The chapter President and Secretary/Treasurer should prepare an agenda for each Board meeting listing subjects and order of discussion.
-A copy is distributed to all chapter directors at least seven days before the meeting.
-It is the President’s duty to inform committee chairs in advance when committee reports should be presented in person to the Board.
+A copy is distributed to all chapter Directors at least seven (7) days before the meeting.
+It is the President’s duty to inform committee Chairpersons in advance when committee reports should be presented in person to the Board.

 The first meeting of the new Board should be held within 30 days following elections.
-At this time committee Chairs for the year are approved and plans are made for chapter activities.
+At this time, committee Chairpersons for the year are approved and plans are made for chapter activities.

 Major Board Responsibilities